acowe/gscal_fe_w_scraper/README.md

+## Some notes:
+  * Make sure to install dependencies w/ "npm install package.json"
+  * Before running the app, make sure to get the server running and operational w/ by typing "cd src", then "nodemon server.js".

+  If you see "Example app listening at http://localhost:3001" in the terminal, you're good to go!
+Happy developing!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).